-Campbell, Los Gatos, San Jose, and Saratoga, CA
+Serving patients from Los Gatos, San Jose, Saratoga and the surrounding areas

 Periodontics focuses on the tissue that surrounds your teeth, specifically, your gums.
 Many Americans suffer from periodontal (gum) disease and this disease is the leading cause of tooth loss.
 Gum disease begins with a build-up of plaque on your teeth that hardens and becomes tartar.
 When tartar is not removed by professional dental cleanings, it begins to cause inflammation of the gums, known as gingivitis.